shariq1989/cookbook/content/recipe/aloo_keema.md

 * [Ghee](https://amzn.to/2ZkJkrW)

-* Ground Beef: In Urdu, the word "keema" means minced.
-In this case, we are making beef keema or minced beef.
-As such, be sure to take the time to break up the meat.
-You can do this with a spatula, but I highly recommend using a [meat chopper](https://amzn.to/2OoDZhv), plus they are pretty satisfying to use.
+* Ground Beef: In Urdu, "keema" means minced.
+As such, take the time to break up the meat.
+You can do this using a spatula, but I highly recommend using a [meat chopper](https://amzn.to/2OoDZhv).
+Plus, they are pretty satisfying to use.'

 * Red or Yukon Gold Potatoes